 All projects will take a person centered approach seeing individuals as individuals - not a collection of impairments.
 It all starts with a home visit to get to know the person and learn about their goals.
 We work together to find an appropriate path toward those goals.

 The length of support will depend on individual needs.
 This might include:

 - Home visits, befriending, access to digital technology

 - Assistance to get out and about

 - Provision of information about local activities and events

 - Help to stay connected with their local community

 Support can also be offered in a range of Asian languages e.g. Punjabi, Urdu, Chinese.

-If you or someone you know would like to get connected, please contact Age UK Leeds and ask for the Supporting Wellbeing service,
+If you or someone you know would like to get connected, please contact Age UK Leeds and ask for the Swift service,